Bhavneet1492/automoviz/README.md

 # AUTOMOVIZ
-A data analysis platform for the automobile industry
+A data analysis platform for the automotive industry